The Multivariate Schwartz-Zippel Lemma: Acknowledgements

 \section{Acknowledgements}

 Our interest in the topic was sparked by reading the survey article \cite{tao}, and the influence of this survey can probably be seen throughout this note.
 We are grateful to Prof. Terence Tao for his splendid exposition.
 Many thanks go to \"Ozg\"ur Ki\c{s}isel for enjoyable discussions at the initial stages of this work, to Pravesh Kothari for allowing A.E. to forget about computers sometimes, and to J. Maurice Rojas for supporting A.E. and J.M. in his REU program at Texas A\&M Mathematics.
-We also thank Frank de Zeeuw, Adam Sheffer, and D\"om\"ot\"or P{\'a}lv\"olgyi for helpful remarks on the initial draft of this paper.
+We also thank Frank de Zeeuw, Adam Sheffer, D\"om\"ot\"or P{\'a}lv\"olgyi for useful remarks, and to Joshua Zahl for a wonderful question that helped us to locate a mistake in one of our proofs in the earlier version of this paper.
+Last but not least, we are grateful to the two anonymous referees for their very helpful comments and remarks.